5.1 Student I.D. and E-Mail

 The School does not provide job placement services.
 However, students often find employment through less formal means.
 Announcements of job opportunities are posted on the School’s bulletin boards and faculty and staff members provide an informal referral network.
 JD students also learn of job openings through the School’s Legal Internship program, or as a result of student membership in the local bar associations.

 The School is a non-residential institution; it has no dormitories and does not assist students with finding housing.
-Both campuses are located in metropolitan areas with housing available within easy commuting distance.
+Both campuses are in metropolitan areas with housing available within easy commuting distance.

 - Academic Achievement Awards

-These awards are given to recognize academic achievement during the preceding academic year for students in the JD and HJD programs.
+These awards are given to recognize academic achievement during the preceding academic year for students in the JD and HJD Programs.
 Students who have completed at least one full academic year are eligible for awards.